saivikas0705/recommendations/README.md

 # recommendations
-A recommendation system is intelligent software that suggests items, products, or content based on user preferences, behavior, or needs.
-Used by platforms like Netflix, Amazon, Spotify, and YouTube, it personalizes suggestions to improve user experience while boosting engagement and retention for businesses.
+This project is a course recommendation system for an educational platform using Python and MongoDB.
+It suggests courses based on a user’s enrolled courses and chosen interest tags by matching ranked tags, providing personalized learning paths similar to platforms like Coursera or Udemy.